Th0rgrlm/Xylophone/README.md

 ## Original assignment

-Build an electronic xylophone instrument that can be played using an AVR microcontroller.
+Build an electronic xylophone instrument that can be played using an Arduino microcontroller.
 The project will combine hardware and software components to create an interactive and programmable musical instrument capable of producing different tones and melodies.
 Incorporating a graphical user interface (GUI) to visualize the notes being played.

 ## Team
     Martin G: